saitejavanamala/Portfolio/Piping Tech/Piping Tech_Exp.md

 * Decreased Average Material Identification Time metric by aprox.
 60% (11 minutes to 4.5 minutes) by utilizing MS SQL Server for writing SQL queries (Joins, Subqueries, Union, Intersect) leading to 20% increase in Daily Average Production metric.

 ![Results](https://github.com/saitejavanamala/Portfolio/blob/master/Piping%20Tech/MatIdTime.png)

+Then, in the middle of the project, I was asked to moved to a new department as a Project Engineer if you like to schedule, manage and increase the production metric of Rod Assembly.

 * Increased Daily Average Production by 46% (1500 lbs to 2200 lbs) through exploratory data analysis using Advanced Excel (Pivot tables, VBA Macros, Power query, Data modeling, VLOOKUP, HLOOKUP) and R programming (dplyr, ggplot2, tidyr, readr).